szorfein/reaver/README.md

 `time: 86000` (in second) is for search every day ( 60 * 60 * 24 ).
 The `name` must contain the path extension for now.

-And start harpoon simply with:
+And start reaver simply with:

-    $ harpoon
+    $ reaver